uk-gov-mirror/ministryofjustice.opg-data-casrec-migration/README.md

 ### load_s3

 - Runs in local dev only.
 Takes the anonymised dev data and loads it into an S3 bucket on localdev, so that the next step will find the files in S3 as it does in AWS proper

+### prepare

+- Runs some modifications on our local copy of sirius (dev only)
+- Makes a copy of Sirius `api.public` schema called `pre_migration`.
+This will be used to hold our migration data before it is ready for loading, providing a final level of assurance that the data will 'fit' Sirius

 ### load_casrec